thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 .. tip:: Equivalent functions also exist for obtaining individual fragment biodiversity metrics.

-.. tip:: The entire list of species can be outputted using
+.. tip:: The entire coalescence tree can be outputted using
          :func:`get_species_list <pycoalescence.coalescence_tree.CoalescenceTree.get_species_list>`.
 This may be useful
          for scenarios where it is desirable to calculate custom biodiversity metrics.